Corots/stripebot/README.md

 If you sell one-time purchase products, use implemented telegram payment system, its much better.

+UPDATED:
+Added PAYMENTS_PROVIDER_TOKEN varible to the .env file.
+You can get it in BotFather [BotFather](https://t.me/botfather) - Your Bot - Payment - Stripe - Connect Test Mode.

+It will enable inner telegram payment integration (Works only for one-time purchase type of goods, not for subscription)

 # How to Start a Bot

 ## 1. Download the Repository